I love blogging! It’s fun to share decorating and DIY projects we do around the house, but there’s a lot more to blogging than that.

 There are quite a few hosting services out there, and some are better than others.
 Cost is important, but site speed and a great support team are, too!
 I switched to SiteGround in early 2016 and haven’t looked back.
 I was really nervous to move my site, because I wasn’t sure what to do if I screwed it up!
 SiteGround helped me transfer my site, and I’ve never waited longer than minute or two to talk with someone via their support online chat.

 If you go with Genesis, you’re going to need a pretty child theme.
 I spent A LOT of time researching child themes and looking at blogs to see what I liked about different themes and what I didn’t.
 I kept coming back to Restored 316.
-I decided on their Tasteful theme and have never looked back.
-I’m not super techy, and I’ve been been able to customize things to the way I want.
+I first used their Tasteful theme and recently updated to their Captivating theme.
+I love that I’ve been been able to customize things to the way I want within their themes.
 Plus, the Restored 316 team has an awesome support team via email and Facebook group, so you’ll never be sitting at home on the verge of tears because you can’t get your website to look pretty.

 I had Bre of Brepurposed Design redesign my logo recently, and I love it!
 She is great to work with and designed just the logo I was looking for.